 How do I deal with the poop once baby is eating solid foods?
 (Breastfed poop can go right in the wash)

 Simple.
 You have 3 options.
 Option 1: swish and dunk the diaper in the toilet until the poop comes off.
-Option 2: purchase an AMP Diaper sprayer which hooks up to your toilet.
+Option 2: purchase a Diaper sprayer which hooks up to your toilet.
 Then simply spray the poop away and flush!
 Option 3: Use flush-able GroVia Bioliners.
 Simply lay them over the diaper and when soiled pick the liner up and flush away!

 What can I use to prevent and treat diaper rashes?